JGreenOS/HW2/README.md

 The use of the maxcdn bootstrap template was crucial to this project as I did not have to build any breakpoints in the HTML as it was handled nicely in the existing template.

-Next steps for this project would include a deeper understanding of how to use the native API from Badgr via JavaScript and more styling on the form.
+Next steps for this project would include a deeper understanding of how to use the native API from Badgr via JavaScript and more styling and functionality on the form.
 Additionally, the portfolio page is considered incomplete as it is a proof-of-concept and needs additional personal information to be useful and practical.